 When I found out I was pregnant, the photographer in me was bursting with excitement over all the ways I could capture our little one.
 Throughout my pregnancy I pinned cute newborn posing ideas on Pinterest and browsed Etsy for fun newborn hats and accessories for pictures.
 My husband and I decided this baby would be our last, which added pressure to be prepared so I wouldn’t miss a thing!
 In fact, (don’t judge me for being crazy obsessed) I was actually taking pictures from my hospital bed within hours after the delivery of my baby!

-My baby is almost five months old now and I have learned a few things about photographing your baby so far that I want to share with you!
+My baby is almost five months old now and I have learned a few things about photographing your baby for your own newborn photography!
 Here are 10 tips on photographing your baby.
 (Forgive me for the overload of pictures of my baby)

 1. Prepare while you are pregnant.